Help SSA create new resources and tools for your group:

 -You can check out our Student Speakers Bureau, made up of students willing to speak to other SSA affiliated groups in their area at very low cost.

--You can also check out our regional Speakers Bureaus in Texas and the SouthEast if your group is in one of those regions.
+-You can also check out our regional Speakers Bureaus if your group is in one of the current regions.

 - Do you have other needs that are not covered here?
 If so, put in a speaker request form and let us know!